alesr/codetoprompt/README.md

 The following flags are available:

 ```
+Usage of codetoprompt:
+  -blanklines
+    	include blank lines in the output file (default true)
   -dir string
-        The directory to load files from (default ".")
+    	the root directory you want to load files from
   -exclude string
-        A comma-separated list of directories or files to exclude
-  -blanklines
-        Whether to include blank lines in the output
+    	exclude a directory or a file from the output file
   -out string
+    	output destination with possible values: clipboard | stdout | file.
+The default value is set to clipboard.
+  -path string
-        The file to output the results to
+    	the filepath to the output file
 ```